Distributionally Robust Self Paced Curriculum Reinforcement Learning: Problem Formulation

-To model multiple robustness levels within a single framework, we view the robustness budget as a \emph{context variable} \(c\in C\) with
+To model multiple robustness levels within a single framework, we view the robustness budget as a \emph{context variable} \(c\in \mathcal{C}\) with

-Each context specifies a different uncertainty set \(\mathcal{P}(c)\) and thus a distinct robust control problem, yielding a contextual robust MDP.
-Rather than training directly at the most challenging context \(\epsilon_{\max}\), distributionally robust curriculum reinforcement learning organizes learning through a curriculum of increasing budgets
+Each context specifies a different uncertainty set \(\mathcal{P}(c)\) and thus a distinct robust control problem, yielding a contextual robust MDP defined by a family of robust MDPs \(\{\mathcal{M}(c)\}_{c \in \mathcal{C}}\).
+Rather than training directly from the most challenging context \(\epsilon_{\text{budget}}\), distributionally robust curriculum reinforcement learning organizes learning through a curriculum of increasing budgets